klochner/jean-michel/README.md

-express-angular-mongoose-socketio
+Jean-michel
 =================================

-bootstrap express app with angular/mongoose/socketio and more coming
+Ping pong app to keep track of the scores and display some charts of the perf